oletizi/avi-docs/src/site/docs/16.2.2/meta/article-crud-basics/index.md

 </pre>
 Feel free to copy it from this document and paste it into your new document, then change the title.
 Leave the `layout` directive set to `default`

 **Step 4:** Add your article text and save your document.
 See <a href="/docs/16.2.2/meta/article-authoring-basics">Authoring Basics</a> for basic authoring conventions and best-practices

 ## Add Your Article to the Navigation

-* TODO: Describe the nav and why you need to find a good place to put your article in it.
+If your article is new, you need to find a place to put it in the left navigation.
+Consult one of the documentation editors for help deciding where to put it.

+The left navigation structure is kept here in the docs repo:

+> avi-docs/src/site/_includes/left-nav.html

+Open that file in your editor and add a link to it in the relevant location.

+> **Note:** Links to documentation articles from the left nav should not specify a version.
+Use the "latest" path instead, e.g.:

+{% highlight HTML %}...
+  <li><a href="/docs/latest/path/to/your/document/directory">My New Document</a></li>
+...{% endhighlight %}

 ## Double-Check Your Article in Your Browser

-* TODO: Add steps
+* If you are

 ## Commit Your Changes